scientifichackers/zproc/README.md

     - If the condition is met, the zproc server shall open a tunnel to the application and send the state back.

-    - zmq sockets block you application until that tunnel is opened.
+    - zmq sockets block your application until that tunnel is opened.

 # Caveats